mchernyavskaya/dkb-url-shortener/README.md

 29d9c6a0e47e   redis:alpine                   "docker-entrypoint.s…"   7 seconds ago   Up 6 seconds   0.0.0.0:6379->6379/tcp   dkb-url-shortener-redis-1
 ```

 These commands are dependent on other commands that can also be run separately if needed.

+### Check how it works

+Use the HTTP commands file provided in the [test.http](src/test/resources/test.http).
+Provide your own arguments as needed.

+## Other MAKE commands

 ### Cleaning the docker image